dellow/Web-Framework/README.md

 <a name="changelog"></a>
 ## Changelog
 __2.0.1__:
+* Fixed duplicate variable issue with font-size and font-weight.
+* Removed 'font_family_' prefix to font family variables.
+* Normalised the line height on buttons.

+__2.0.0__:
 * Bugfix: PSI task created a null file if URL didn't contain a protocol.
-__2.0.0__:
 * Merged the Project Wrapper and Project Libraries into one 'Web Framework' repository.
 We are now starting from version 2.0.0!
 * Improve output from Notifier.
 Now alerted to errors and end of tasks.
 * Now easier to add additional Jasmine test files.